Back

 Olivier Lépront

-The interplay of light and shadow and the brightness of materials are at the heart of the painter’s reflections: metallic down jackets, aluminum survival blankets, holographic plastic bags and pearly shells are elevated to iconic status in his impressive oil paintings.
+The interplay of light and shadow and the brilliance of materials are at the heart of the painter’s reflections: metallic down jackets, aluminum survival blankets, holographic plastic bags and pearly shells are thus elevated to iconic status in his imposing oil paintings.

-These new everyday objects, depreciated for their superficiality, are also those of our consumer society.
-Through his gripping realistic work, Olivier Lépront manages to detect beauty in utility and futility, transforming his contemporary vanitas into odes to contemplation.
+These new everyday objects, disparaged for their superficiality, are also those of our consumerist society.
+Through his disturbingly realistic work, Olivier Lépront manages to detect beauty in the midst of utility and futility, transforming contemporary vanities into odes to contemplation.

 Artists